 To receive your salary you need to open a bank account in Austria.

 Is 36,000 EUR per year a good salary for Austria?

 A gross salary of 36,000 EUR will give you 25,812 EUR net including bonuses, that’s 2,083 EUR per month.
 You can live comfortably on around 2,000 EUR per month.
 Therefore, a gross salary of 36,000 EUR is a decent income in Austria.

 The average salary in Vienna is 52,000 EUR per year.
-Below you can see average wages in Vienna for each profession.
+For example, below you can see the average wages in Vienna for each profession.

 |Job||Average salary per month (gross in EUR)|

 |Cleaner (hotel, restaurant)||1,650 euros / month|

 |IT Analyst||2,400 euros / month|